 The side-by-side display below illustrates the physical size and weight of the Nikon D5500 and the Panasonic GX80.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The D5500 can be obtained in two different colors (black, red), while the GX80 is also available in two color-versions, but different ones (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably smaller (28 percent) than the Nikon D5500.
-However, the GX80 is slightly heavier (1 percent) than the D5500.
+Moreover, the GX80 is markedly lighter (9 percent) than the D5500.
 In this context, it is worth noting that neither the D5500 nor the GX80 are weather-sealed.